medoidai/givebackgpt/SECURITY.md

 To maintain the security of our project, we encourage all users and contributors to promptly report any potential vulnerabilities.
 Here’s how you can assist us:

-- **Report privately**: Please send an email to [info@medoid.ai](mailto:info@medoid.ai) and clearly indicate that your message concerns security.
+- **Report privately**: Please send an email to [givebackgpt@medoid.ai](mailto:givebackgpt@medoid.ai) and clearly indicate that your message concerns security.
 For instance, use a subject line like "Security Issue - Project Name".

 - **Include details**: Provide a thorough description of the vulnerability.
 If possible, attach supporting evidence such as code snippets or logs to your email.